I only have one philosophy about art, which is that:

 Personally, all of my favorite works of art (paintings, novels, records, games, DJ sets, etc.) – the ones I would consider to be truly great – have had this effect of allowing me to experience my own self in totally unique and often transformative ways.
 Maybe it’s just me, but when I look at Girl Before a Mirror, what makes it such a sublime experience is the way I can see the indescribable truth of myself bouncing off the colors and forms.

 (The irony that my favorite painting features a literal mirror was totally lost on me until I started writing this… and my favorite Lichtenstein makes a lot more sense too…)

-Ultimately my point is that all good art is co-creative.
+I guess what I am really saying is that all good art is co-creative.
 It is only truly made into art once it is experienced by an observer.
-A lot of people think of art as a one-way speech given by the artist to impart some kind of objective “meaning” that we’re all supposed to figure out.
-I disagree.
 The works I love are always a dialogue, a conversation, a form of communication between me and the artist.
-A great artist may intend to say something through their work, but they always leave enough space for you to respond and it is your response to a work that makes it art, in my opinion.
+A great artist may intend to say something through their work, but they always leave enough space for you to respond and it is your response to a work that turns a piece of content into a piece of art, in my opinion.

 In my own work, this is something that is always on my mind.
 One of my most relentless ambitions is to find that balance where I’m creating something that has both the depth and symbolism to be meaningful, while leaving enough “space” and openness that allows you to see your own personal experiences, fears, hopes, dreams, and emotions reflected back at you.
 Through a million different techniques, that’s what I am always reaching for.